jmvlangen/modular-method-package/database/three-fourth-powers/computations.rst

 first in every case, hence we can preload the cache of the method ``composite_field`` to get around this problem.
-This we do using some precomputed roots of -1 in the coefficient field of each newform, which are loaded from the fiel "tmp/nfs1_roots.sobj".
+This we do using some precomputed roots of -1 in the coefficient field of each newform, which are loaded from the file "tmp/nfs1_roots.sobj".

 ::